 Sharing the Surplus

 The ever resourceful Proenneke had one last trick up his sleeve, though.
-One time in the early 1990s Proenneke located a wolf-killed moose carcass and he was able to glean a few edible portions of moose meat from the carcass.
+One time in the early 1990s he located a wolf-killed moose carcass and was able to glean a few edible portions of meat from the carcass.
 Not long after park staff stopped in to check on the elderly Proenneke during a routine patrol of the park.
 He invited them in his cabin and promptly offered them bowls of moose meat soup while recounting how he happened to come by the fresh meat.